by William Wayland

 A more simple definition would be improving your quality of movement, fixing weakness that have cropped up during previous training camps and enhancing your ability to handle greater workloads.
-Now often GPP just means more undirected hard work.
+Now often Aerobic GPP Circuits just means more undirected hard work.
 Often taking the form of old school circuit training, running and pushing a sled till you puke.

 What GPP should be used for is the capacity to do work when the harder training gets going, fixing imbalances and mobility and reinforcing movement quality, its important to note however the training is not really sports specific.

 Inspired by Cal Dietz, I’ve been toying with Aerobic GPP circuits for a little while.
 These always come before we start our heavier lifting blocks.
 Instead of doing things like running or circuits, I prefer to keep my athletes lifting.
 Especially if like many of the MMA fighters the time we have together is very limited.
 Building a lot of volume in with simple exercises means athletes get good at the basics.